jaimemendozadev/tovia-enigma/README.md

 # [Tovia's Enigma](https://github.com/jaimemendozadev/tovia-enigma)

 Tovia's Enigma is a simple Single Page Application that lets users create an encrypted message with an expiration date by using a random generated passphrase.
 With the magic of cryptography and our random passphrase, we take your message contents and the expiration date for safekeeping, and wait until the right person with the correct passphrase comes along to decrypt your secret message!
-Our app is so simple to use, members of the clandestine services might even use our app to store sensitive info!
+Our app is so simple to use, members of the clandestine services might even use our app to store sensitive info! :see_no_evil: :wink: :smiling_imp:

 ## Table of contents